Argentan: Middle Ages

+Modern era

+The French Wars of Religion saw the town captured by Gaspard II de Coligny and the protestants.
+The town saw the occupiers forced out in 1574 by Jacques II de Goyon and 6,000 Catholic soldiers.

-During the reign of Louis XIV, Colbert set Alençon against Argentan in an economic competition on lace making.
-Thus, the point d'Argentan ("Argentan stitch") and the point d'Alençon ("Alençon stitch") were created.
+During the reign of Louis XIV, Colbert, the Minister of state, objected to French aristocrats spending their money on foreign luxuries granted royal privileges to areas in the Orne to make their own lace, with Argentan along with nearby Alençon getting its royal privilege in 1665.
+This eventually led to the creation of both the point d'Argentan ("Argentan stitch") and the point d'Alençon ("Alençon stitch") which were regarded as the finest lace in France.
 Argentan became a very important town for traditional industry.
 It also gained in religious importance with the building of a Benedictine Abbey and two churches, Saint-Martin and Saint-Germain.
 Several mansions (hôtels particuliers) were also built.

+Twentieth Century

 During World War I, the French 104th Infantry Regiment/14th Infantry Brigade was stationed at Argentan.
-It participated in the battle of Verdun in 1916.
+It participated in the Battle of Verdun in 1916.

 During World War II, the city was almost totally destroyed.
 On 5 June 1944, on the eve of the Allied D-Day landing on the beaches of Normandy, the city suffered an important air raid in which the train station was destroyed.
 The city suffered further damage when it was bombed on 6 and 7 June by B-17 and B-24 bombers of the U.S. Eighth Air Force.
 The greatest part of the city was, however, left in ruins two and a half months later, at the end of August, during the battle of the Argentan-Falaise Pocket.
 The U.S. Third Army, under the command of general George S. Patton liberated Argentan after eight days of violent combat against the German 9th Panzer Division and the 2nd SS Panzer Division Das Reich.
 The U.S. 80th Infantry Division liberated the city in the morning of 20 August.